ePages-de/epages-devportal/_posts/2019/2019-07-31-consistency.md

 ## Author

-I propose to stick with Harm, but slightly update his description and title (no "PhraseApp Content Team" but "CTO at ePages"):
+- Update Harm's title (no "PhraseApp Content Team" but "CTO at ePages"):

-Harm Behrens is CTO at ePages, and shares the “bike2work” passion of many ePagees.
-He's an ecommerce-addict, internet enthusiast, and Ruby/Docker evangelist.
-Having a strong focus on developing a new software platform at ePages using React JS, Java, Spring Boot, Kubernetes, Docker, and more, he's keen on having all of our ecommerce applications localized.
+- Christina Gebken is a Localization Manager and TechWriter at ePages.
+She loves working agile, and writing new software help articles.